shootermv/enchancing-heroes-tour-example/README.md

 Yet there are some angular features which (for my opinion) left uncovered
 Motivation behind this repo is - to give some more examples for some addtional angular features by implementing them in this repo.

+## Errors or Mistakes
+Since im a human(or so i thought until now) - it can happen you may see some mistakes or places for improvements.
+In such a case - will be ahppy to have your PRs (pull requests) with fixes/improvents

 ## Nested Routes
 To the original example hero`s data i have added "deeds" field, where i put records of deeds of this particular hero. some of them good and some - bad